kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 oc logs importer-fedora-pnbqh
 ```

-Once the importer pod completes, this Pvc is ready for use in kubevirt.
+Once the importer pod completes, this PVC is ready for use in kubevirt.

 Let's create a Virtual Machine making use of it.
 Review the file *vm1_pvc.yml*.